 Although flying on an airplane is seen as statistically safer than driving a vehicle, there is an important distinction between private planes and commercial aircrafts.
-According to recent data compiled by the National Travel and Safety Board (NTSB), private planes are far more dangerous by an order of magnitude.
+According to recent data compiled by the National Travel and Safety Board (NTSB), private airplanes are far more dangerous by an order of magnitude.
 On a large, commercial airliner, fewer than 0.01 fatalities per 100,000 hours flying occur.
 On private aviation craft, however, that ratio jumps to more than 2.3 fatalities per 100,000 hours flown.
 In other words, you are 200 times more likely to die while flying on a private plane than you are while flying on a commercial airliner.
-And according to Live Science, when averaging out fatalities for flight time, the numbers suggest that stepping on a private plan is almost 20 times more dangerous than getting behind the wheel of a car.
+And according to Live Science, when averaging out fatalities for flight time, the numbers suggest that stepping on a private aircraft is almost 20 times more dangerous than getting behind the wheel of a car.

+Many different hazards that can occur at any stage of the flight, from takeoff to landing, can cause a private plane accident.
 There are many reasons why private flying is more dangerous than other forms of air travel:

 - Pilot training: Commercial aviation crew must undergo strict licensing, bonding, and education to carry passengers.
-Private plane operators also must demonstrate and keep up their skills, but most private crews don’t fly every day.
+Private pilots also must demonstrate and keep up their skills, but most private crews don’t fly every day.
 Plus, most private planes simply don’t have the kinds of backup systems and emergency procedures that commercial airlines do.

 - Distractions: The majority of accidents come down to pilot error and in private planes, specifically distraction and loss of control.
 For example, a private plane crash in Colorado in 2015 was due to the 29 year old pilot taking pictures in the cockpit, even though he had over 726 total hours of flight time.

-- Maintenance Regulations: Private airlines are on average subject to far fewer maintenance regulations than are commercial airliners and jets which undergo regular checks and inspections between flights.
+- Maintenance Regulations: Private airlines are on average subject to far fewer aircraft maintenance regulations than are commercial airliners and jets which undergo regular checks and inspections between flights.

 Why Private Planes Are More Dangerous Than Commercial Planes

-Private jets or charter planes may offer luxury, privacy, and convenience for those who can afford their services, but it is essential for anyone travelling by private plane to consider the risks.
-The hazards of flying on a private plane are comparative to driving in a typical car, mostly due to the dangers of private air travel.
+Private jets or charter planes may offer luxury, privacy, and convenience for those who can afford their services, but it is essential for anyone traveling by private plane to consider the risks.
+The hazards of flying on a small plane are comparative to driving in a typical car, mostly due to the dangers of private air travel.
 “Private air travel” refers to all domestic civilian flights except scheduled commercial flights.
-The rate of accidents in private air travel has remained mostly unchanged for a decade.
+The rate of aviation accidents in private air travel has remained mostly unchanged for a decade.

 Risk Factors for Private Planes